 Dreadlocks are not a hairstyle you can achieve overnight.
 Your locs are a product of perseverance, which is what makes them (and the journey) truly unique.

 Love your dreadlocks during whichever process they’re in right now.
-Nurture them now and watch them become everything you’ve dreamed of in the next couple of years.
+Nurture them now and watch them become everything you’ve dreamed of in the years to come.

 13 comments